Reed-Compbio-Classes/bio470-thesis-with-ritz/doc/logistics.md

 ## Communication & Technology

 Official communications about thesis deadlines and oral examinations will come from the Office of the Registrar and the Biology Department emails.
-These will also be posted on the [2024-25 Thesis Moodle page](https://moodle.reed.edu/course/view.php?id=5598).
+These will also be posted on the Dept Moodle Page.

 All thesis students will join the CompBio Slack channel, and we will have informal communication through Slack.
 The **required logistics for a thesis project** are that:
 1. You use the [Reed Thesis template](https://www.reed.edu/cis/help/thesis/index.html).